LetiziaR/armacell-pytorch/README.md

 plot_convergence(weights_history, p, add_intercept=False, arima_model=arma_model, path="image.png")
 ```

 Looking at the convergence plot, similiarly to the TensorFlow implementation, the ARMA cell converged to the true parameters at least as good as a classical ARIMA model.
-Depending on the seed used more or less epochs might be needed.

 ![convergence plot](example/image.png)